Dean's Scholars Curriculum

 About the Curriculum

-During this semester, students will take their first required course, the Dean’s Scholars Workshop class, IAFF 3192.
-This 3-credit course will help students refine their research design and data collection plan.
-Students will be introduced to the theories and approaches to conducting research in international affairs and will develop an in-depth understanding of the research process.
+During this semester, students will take their first required course, IAFF 3190 Dean's Scholars Research Design Seminar.
+In this 3-credit course, students will refine and deepen their research skills and apply them to refine their research design and develop a data collection plan.
+Students will apply the theories and approaches to conducting research in international affairs and will engage in the research process.
 Class activities help students identify a real-world problem, conduct a literature review to identify a gap in the scholarly literature, formulate a research question, and design a research project to answer their question.
 Working closely with the Director, students create a feasible research plan and data collection strategy.
-Scholars working with human subjects will also submit their research through GW’s Institutional Review Board to ensure their research is approved before they begin to collect data in the summer of their junior year.
+Scholars working with human subjects will also submit their research through GW’s Institutional Review Board to ensure their research is approved before they begin collecting data in the summer of their junior year.
 The Director and faculty mentors will guide students throughout this process.

-By the end of the semester, students will identify a faculty mentor who is an expert in the students’ individual research areas.
+Before the end of the semester, students will identify a faculty mentor who is an expert in the students’ individual research area(s).
 Students and their faculty mentors will be required to sign the Faculty/Student Agreement Form to formalize their relationship and identify clear expectations for the duration of the program.

 Summer Semester